 The auction includes a strong representative group of works by Mingei Masters Hamada Shoji (Japanese, 1894-1978) and Kawai Kanjiro (Japanese, 1886-1963).
 The Mingei movement began in the 1920s as a reaction to Japan's rapid modernization.
 The word "mingei" translates to "art of the people.
 The movement was led by philosopher Yanagi Sōetsu and potters Hamada Shōji and Kawai Kanjirō based on the principle that beauty was to be found in ordinary and utilitarian everyday objects made by nameless and unknown craftsmen – as opposed to higher forms of art created by named artists.

 Lot 22 in the auction is a highlight by Hamada Shoji whilst Kawai Kanjiro’s range of decorative style, and mastery of varied glaze techniques are demonstrated over the 4 lots in this auction.
-Lot 7, is of significant importance due to the large scale, with this later work revealing his more abstract design of bold splashed colours.
+Lot 7 (above), is of significant importance due to the large scale, with this later work revealing his more abstract design of bold splashed colours.

 A wide range of the traditions & innovations that are associated with the different pottery regions of Japan can be seen in the works on offer.
 Tsujimura Shiro (Japanese, b.1947) recreates traditional unglazed high-fired Shigaraki and Iga wares (lot 54) as well as Shino and kohiki glazes (lots 53 & 50).
 Ichino Masahiko (Japanese, b.1961) produces modern and innovative creations within the historic Tamba tradition.
 Ichino won the grand prize at the Japan Ceramic Art Exhibition in 1995, for a piece named ‘Kai’ which employed his distinctive contrasting black and orange colours combined with the technique of etching fine designs into the body that can be seen on lots 120 & 121.
 Bizen artists such as Isezaki Jun (Japanese, b.1936) and Isezaki Koichiro (Japanese b.1974) are both highly regarded potters working within and reinterpreting this important tradition.
 Historically traditions and techniques have been passed down through the generations.
-Miwa Kazuhiko (Miwa Kyusetsu XIII) (Japanese, b.1951), is the son of Miwa Kyusetsu XI (1910-2012) who was designated ‘Living National Treasure’ for his revival of ‘Hagi’ ware in 1983, Kazuhiko continues to work in the Hagi tradition, but with bold sculptural forms exemplified by lot 109.
+Miwa Kazuhiko (Miwa Kyusetsu XIII) (Japanese, b.1951), is the son of Miwa Kyusetsu XI (1910-2012) who was designated ‘Living National Treasure’ for his revival of ‘Hagi’ ware in 1983, Kazuhiko continues to work in the Hagi tradition, but with bold sculptural forms exemplified by lot 109 (below).

 Lot 109: Miwa Kazuhiko (Japanese, b.1951), 'White Dream', Sculptural Form, 1992 | Est. £800-1200